 Assessing and Judging Experience

-Calum is currently the external specialist assessor for the Royal Conservatoire of Scotland’s BMus piping department.
+Calum was the external specialist assessor for the Royal Conservatoire of Scotland’s BMus piping department for 4 years.

 Calum organised and co-hosted the Delegates Late Night Showcase Bar for Showcase Scotland in 2014 and 2015 during Celtic Connections.
 He has since been employed as a guest host for the Celtic Connections Late Night Sessions in The Drygate, Glasgow.